 relocate(fancy_date, .before = incidence_rate)

-The format() function does the formatting while the fct_inorder() function makes the fancy_date() variable sort data by date (rather than, say, alphabetically, which would put August before January).
+The format() function does the formatting while the fct_inorder() function makes the fancy_date variable sort data by date (rather than, say, alphabetically, which would put August before January).
 Last, we use the relocate() function to put the fancy_date column next to the date column.
 We save this data frame as usa_states_geom_covid.
 Take a look at it:

 #> Simple feature collection with 18615 features and 4 fields